Trees for Ecotourism

 - To mitigate deforestation and forest degradation, and encourage carbon sequestration

 - To safeguard biodiversity habitats of the region

 - To strengthen forest-based livelihood and energy sources for local communities which would, in turn, ensure sustainable development

 Zuluk, which is situated in the Eastern part of Sikkim is one of the most beautiful and scenic destinations in the region.
 It attracts tourists from across the world and is known for its prolific home-stays.
 The Sikkim Human Development Report 2014 recognised tourism as one of the potential sectors for growth and livelihood creation.
 The tourism sector has emerged as the vital industry of Sikkim, in recent decades, providing direct employment to more than 40,000 people.
 Owing to its popularity among tourists and the involvement of local communities in the sector, the Government also plans to encourage ecotourism and add new destinations, which also include the old silk route that passes between East Sikkim and Tibet.
-Plantation of trees at the fringe of Sanctuary will help in the ecological and wildlife restoration, and in improving the quality of life of local communities, making them more self-sustained.
+Plantation of trees with the help of Zuluk based Self Help Group, at the fringe of Sanctuary, will help in the ecological and wildlife restoration, and in improving the quality of life of local communities, making them more self-sustained.

 The project involves plantation of several valuable native tree species including Abies, Acer, Rhododendron, and Viburnum.

 Flora and Fauna

 The selected area of Zuluk is defined with temperate vegetation, pre-dominant flora includes Guras (Rhododendron sp.), Kapasi (Acer cambelli), Asarey (Viburnum cordifolium), Gobre Salla (Abies densa) and Juniper (Juniperus indica).